jeongshin/react-native-awesome-swiper/docs/docs/SwiperUI/useSwiperContext.md

 ## Overview

-`useSwiperContext` is hooks to read internal context of swiper
+`useSwiperContext` is hooks to read internal context of scale swiper

 ## Type